skyla15/HireMeProject-/README.md

 Materials for these items are right below this column
 + Data Structures and Algorithms in Python
 + Fundamental C++
-+ Fundamental Computer Science ( OS, Networking, Computer Architecture, Database )
++ Fundamental Computer Science ( OS, Networking, Computer Architecture, Database, OOP )
 + Backend
   + Django ( Looking for materials )
 + ML / DL